rhinospray/extract_torrents/README.md

-# extract_torrents
+# extract_torrents.sh

+For **rTorrent** users, this bash script will extract the original .torrents corresponding to all or a part of the active torrents.
+The .torrents will be created in an output directory with a subdirectory structure identical to the one used for downloads.

+### Install

+To install, just download to your preferred location, make executable, and edit to modify the default paths at the first lines of the script:
+* **SessionDir** is the *.sessions* directory as defined by the **session=** directive in *.rtorrent.rc*
+* **DownloadDir** is the base directory for torrent downloads as defined by the **directory=** directive in *.rtorrent.rc*
+* **OutputBaseDir** is the base directory where the .torrent files will be extracted

+### Details

-For each active torrent in **rTorrent** there are three files kept in the **.sessions** directory (defined in **.rtorrent.rc** with the **session** directive).
-The name of these files is the infohash (e.g.FA8B12944B7C615F13CD98B9D845116E01992E08) that uniquely identifies  the torrent, but makes difficult to correlate them to the files downloaded:
+For each active torrent in **rTorrent** there are three files kept in the *.sessions* directory.
+The name of these files is an infohash that uniquely identifies the torrent (e.g.FA8B12944B7C615F13CD98B9D845116E01992E08), but it makes difficult to correlate them to the files downloaded:

-* infohash.torrent is the original .torrent renamed.
+* _infohash.torrent_ is the original .torrent renamed.
-* infohash.torrent.rtorrent is a bencoded file with info and status data about the torrent.
+* _infohash.torrent.rtorrent_ is a bencoded file with info and status data about the torrent.
-* infohash.torrent.libtorrent_resume is a bencoded file with info to resume download and/or seeding after each restart.
+* _infohash.torrent.libtorrent_resume_ is a bencoded file with info to resume download and/or seeding after each restart.

-estatus data a copy of the .torrent file (and two other accesory  , this scrThis script will extract active .torrents For rTorrent, extract active .torrents from .sessions, with original name and same subdir structure than downloads
+This script will extract bencoded data from the first two files, like original .torrent name, download name and path, tracker, label...estatus data a copy of the .torrent file (and two other accesory  , this scrThis script will extract active .torrents For rTorrent, extract active .torrents from .sessions, with original name and same subdir structure than downloads

 Usage: `extract_torrents.sh [OPTION]...`